Last Updated April, 2020

 – Art Museum-Restaurant “SALO” (LARD)

-Ice cream from lard, chocolate-covered in lard, sushi from lard, paintings and sculptures from lard, a toilet with elements of lard – you can find all of this in the museum-restaurant “Salo”.
-No joke.
+Ice cream from lard, chocolate-covered in lard, sushi from lard, Ukrainian pierogi with lard, paintings and sculptures from lard, a toilet with elements of lard – you can find all of this in the museum-restaurant “Salo”.
+No kidding.
 Do you like lard?
 Probably not but it shouldn’t scare you away.
 The menu is long and there are many other dishes to choose from.
 But honestly, you should try that pig fat.
 In this restaurant, it is done right and tastes delicate.

 Explore Dungeons & Tunnels of Old Lviv